SJA Universal Dress Code

 At St. Johnsbury Academy our dress code reflects a shared commitment to the full breadth and depth of our missions and values.

-We understand a person’s clothing to be an indicator of self-respect and respect for the larger community.
-Our dress code seeks to create a culture of belonging and equity and create an environment conducive to learning and reflective of our shared community values.
+We understand a person’s clothing to be an indicator of self-respect, and respect for the larger community.
+Our dress code creates a culture of belonging and equity and creates an environment conducive to learning.
 Further, the dress code at St. Johnsbury Academy, much like our other policies, seeks to prepare our students for adulthood.

 We ask students to consider their day and select clothing that is appropriate with the learning opportunities at hand.
+There will be days that we ask students to dress somewhat more formally, such as for their Capstone presentations and other school events, as they might dress for any other formal or special occasion.
 All clothing should be neat, clean, appropriate, free of holes, images, and words, not transparent, and in alignment with the following requirements:

 Bottoms:

-Dress pants (with or without pattern), khakis, or pants of a single color, or skirts (the length of dresses and skirts should be no shorter than two inches above the knee)
+Dress pants (with or without pattern), khakis, or dress pants of a single color, or skirts (dresses and skirts should be no shorter than two inches above the knee)

 Tops:

 A single nose piercing is allowed.
-Septum and other facial piercings and spacers are not allowed.
+Septum piercings, other facial piercings, and spacers are not allowed.

-All outerwear must be removed inside, including hooded sweatshirts and hats.
+All outerwear must be removed inside; these include hooded sweatshirts, crew neck sweatshirts and hats.

 Variety Days